Skip to content

 Gritt

 Itonje Søimer Guttormsen, Norway.
-Norway's first-ever Tiger contender.
+The very first Tiger contender from Norway.
 Rather merciless sketch of intellectual pretensions in the theatre world.
 Gritt is a woman with grandiose but somewhat unclear plans for critical performance.
 Unfortunately, she does not fit into the grantmaker's pigeonhole.
 Challengingly ironic and a touch subversive - see, for example, the sideline with a theatre maker with Down syndrome, which is nothing wrong with that.
 Strong lead role, increasingly moving.
 From 2 February.

 Landscapes of Resistance